On Cruise Ship Quarantined In Japan, Any New Cases Would Reset The Isolation Clock

 "My concerns are what happens next," passenger Aun Na Tan of Australia, told NPR's Rebecca Davis via text message.
 "We don't have a clear plan of what is going to happen," she added, citing the risk of new cases.

-Tan, who has been posting messages to social media about her experience on the cruise ship, was on a trip along with her husband, daughter, and one of her two sons when their vacation was unexpectedly extended by the quarantine.
+Tan, who has been posting messages to social media about her experience on the cruise ship, was on a trip along with her husband, daughter and one of her two sons when their vacation was unexpectedly extended by the quarantine.

 Despite her worries about how long her family will have to wait before they can leave the ship and resume their normal lives in Melbourne, Tan said she doesn't have any complaints about the way they're being treated during the quarantine.